benmoussa96/cryptochain/README.md

 # cryptochain
-Full-stack blockchain+crypto application built from scratch!
+Full-stack blockchain and cryptocurrency application built from SCRATCH!
 A backend + frontend with Node.js, Express, React, &amp; more...

-- [x] Blockchain built in the object-oriented programming style.
+- [x] Blockchain-powered cryptocurrency built in the object-oriented programming style.
 - [x] Full-on backend with test-driven approach.
 - [x] Full test suite for the backend.
 - [ ] Full frontend React.js web application.